-At June 30th 2022, our senior management team comprised of the following gender balance 50% male and 50% female and we aim to work on developing Women in Leadership programmes.
-In 2022, two nominees from Clare County Council completed the Cross Border Women's Leadership Programme hosted by Cooperation Ireland.
+At June 30th 2023, our senior management team comprised of the following gender balance 57% females and 43% males and we aim to work on developing Women in Leadership programmes.
+In 2023, two nominees from Clare County Council are completing the Cross Border Women's Leadership Programme hosted by Cooperation Ireland.